dask/dask/docs/source/examples/word-count.rst

     (b'by', 31515),
     (b'is', 30055)]

-Count the number of words in the first text file on a ``distributed`` worker:
+We can perform the same operation of counting the words in the first text file, except we will use ``e.submit`` to execute the computation on a ``distributed``
+worker:

 .. code-block:: python